moj-analytical-services/user-guidance/source/documentation/tools/ingestion/index.md

 ## Onboard to the service

 To use the ingestion service, you'll need to give us information about the supplier using the service and the destination bucket.
-We need contact information of an individual to send notification and updates about the ingestion service.
+We need contact information of an individual to send notifications and updates about the ingestion service.

 [Raise a support ticket](https://github.com/ministryofjustice/data-platform-support/issues/new?template=analytical-platform-ingestion.yml) with the following information to start the onboarding process: